United Ireland: Good Friday Agreement

 The Good Friday Agreement in 1998 was a culmination of the peace process.
 The agreement acknowledged nationalism and unionism as "equally legitimate, political aspirations".
 In the Northern Ireland Assembly, all members would designate as Unionist, Nationalist, or Other, and certain measures would require cross-community support.
 The agreement was signed by the governments of Ireland and of the United Kingdom.
 In Northern Ireland, it was supported by all parties who were in the Northern Ireland Forum with the exception of the Democratic Unionist Party and the UK Unionist Party, and it was supported by all parties in the Oireachtas.
 It was also opposed by dissident republicans, including Republican Sinn Féin and the 32 County Sovereignty Movement.
 It was approved in referendums in Northern Ireland and in the Republic of Ireland.

 Included in the Agreement were provisions which became part of the Northern Ireland Act 1998 on the form of a future referendum on a united Ireland.
+In essence the Belfast/Good Friday Agreement provided the opportunity for self determination and mutual respect.
+Those born in Northern Ireland could identify as Irish.
+The freedom of movement, allowed citizens of either jurisdiction to live in which ever part of the island they wanted, thereby enabling them to choose which state they paid taxes to or claimed benefits from.
+The 'Two state' solution advocated for conflict resolution in other jurisdictions therefore applied.
+Provision within the Agreement allows for a simple majority to vote in favour of Irish Unification, but does not explain how the dissolution of the two states solution would lead to the inclusion of the unionist population into a unified Ireland in which they would constitute 13% of the population.
+A fear of political, civil and economic turmoil and a lack of protection for minority rights, as experienced by the Catholic community in Northern Ireland and the Protestant community in the Republic of Ireland historically, is a key driver towards the desire for the maintenance of the status quo on both sides of the border.

 On the establishment of the institutions in 1999, Articles 2 and 3 of the Constitution of Ireland were amended to read:

-Brexit and the Northern Ireland Protocol
+Brexit, the Northern Ireland Protocol and elections

 In a referendum in June 2016, England and Wales voted to leave the European Union.
 The majority of those voting in Northern Ireland and in Scotland, however, voted for the UK to remain.
 Of the parties in the Assembly, only the Democratic Unionist Party (DUP), the Traditional Unionist Voice (TUV) and People Before Profit (PBP) had campaigned for a Leave vote.
 Irish politicians began the discussion regarding possible changes to the border between Northern Ireland and the Republic of Ireland.
-The status and treatment of Northern Ireland and Gibraltar- the only parts of the United Kingdom which would have new land borders with the EU following the UK withdrawal, became important to the negotiations, along with access to the regional development assistance scheme (and new funding thereof) from the European Union.
+The status and treatment of Northern Ireland and Gibraltar, the only parts under control of the United Kingdom which would have new land borders with the EU following the UK withdrawal, became important to the negotiations, along with access to the regional development assistance scheme (and new funding thereof) from the European Union.